-Administrative/Controller Servers
+Administrative/Controller Server

-The system administrative controller unit acts as the ICE system interface to the "outside world", typically a local area network (LAN).
-The administrative unit control panel features are shown in Figure 5-2.
+The system administrative controller unit acts as the ICE system's primary interface to the "outside world", typically a local area network (LAN).
+The server is used by administrators to provision and manage cluster functions using SGI's cluster manager software.